 Indiana has done little to improve access to reproductive health care.
 In rejecting the Medicaid expansion, Governor Pence and the legislative majority denied around 400,000 Hoosiers affordable health care.
-Attorney General Zoeller, with taxpayer’s money, is pursuing another legal challenge against the ACA.
-He is suing to block around another 400,000 Indiana citizens from getting premium assistance through the Affordable Care Act.
 The Healthy Indiana Plan, designed to encourage responsibility, actually rations health care by ability to pay.
 With regard to childbearing, it is fiscal irresponsibility on the part of Indiana.
 The average cost of a Medicaid birth is $11,000 while an insured birth averages $8000, and 63% of Indiana births are publicly funded.
 Low birth weights and prematurity track with infant mortality and add significantly to the cost of childbirth.

 The problems of unintended pregnancy, short intervals between pregnancies and lack of prenatal care are all big risk factors for low birth weight, prematurity and infant mortality.
 They are all higher for black women, but rising for white women.
 They could be addressed with free contraception services and low cost prenatal care.
-It would be ever better for all women of childbearing age to have preventive care before they get pregnant and between pregnancies.
+It would be better for all women of childbearing age to have received preventative health care their entire life, and it is needed before they get pregnant and between pregnancies.
 Disparity in prevention of unintended pregnancy is primarily related to income, not, as commonly assumed, to age, race or marital status.
 Opposition to free contraception on the basis of sexual morality is disingenuous, especially by anyone who is serious about the sanctity of life.
 Universal reproductive health care is a feature of all the world’s modern civil societies except the US.
 This really shows in infant mortality data.

 The next factor is called Social Determinants of Health.
 Social Determinants of Health are variables outside of health care that contribute to health outcomes.
 This important concept of the World Health Organization was suppressed in the US by the CDC under the Bush administration.
 Programs to address Social Determinants of Health have enabled many European nations to dramatically improve their health and life expectancy.
 It is important to know that health care funded by Medicaid has not narrowed race and income disparities in national infant mortality.
 They have grown with rising income inequality since Medicaid began in 1965.
 Fixing this will take more than health care.